Zero-Truncated Modelling in a Meta-Analysis on Suicide Data after Bariatric Surgery: Zero-truncated modelling

 \subsection{Assessing model adequacy}

 To consider the adequacy of the preferred intercept-only zero-truncated Poisson model, we compare the observed and fitted frequencies of completed suicides.
-For $y=1,2,\dots, m$, where $m$ is the largest observed count, let $r_y = \sum_{i=1}^n I(y_i = y)$ be the number of studies with $y$ completed suicides, and let the fitted frequencies be given by
+For $y=1,2,\dots, m$, where $m$ is the largest observed count, let $r_y = \sum_{i=1}^n I(y_i = y)$ be the number of studies with $y$ completed suicides, where $I(A)$ denotes the indicator function for event $A$, and let the fitted frequencies be given by

 where $\hat{\boldsymbol{\beta}}_1^{(P)} = \hat{\beta}_1^{(P)} = -8.055$ is the estimated intercept parameter under the intercept-only zero-truncated Poisson model.

 Table~\ref{tab:fittedfreq} shows the observed and fitted frequencies where numbers of suicides greater or equal to four have been combined.
 Goodness-of-fit can be formally assessed using a $\chi^2$ test, where the test statistic is $\chi^2 = \sum_{y=1}^4 \left(r_y - \hat{r}_y\right)^2/\hat{r}_y$.
 Under the null hypothesis that the model is adequate, the distribution of $\chi^2$ is $\chi^2_2$.
 The observed value of $\chi^2$ is 1.59 leading to a $p$-value of 0.45 and there being no evidence of model inadequacy.